2010Java-Nick/CHM/README.md

 ## Usage

 - Navigate to http://localhost:'port'/ to be redirected to the login page.
-Use the provided dummy data to explore all features.